 News & Events

 “The development of comprehensive digital disease platforms through data integration in the pharmaceutical- & life sciences can be considered Moonshot Projects.
-In most cases the development and application of our physiologically-based QSP platforms to support our customers is a collaborative effort built on the shoulders of the OPEN community.”
+In most cases the development and application of our physiologically-based QSP platforms to support our customers is a collaborative effort built on the shoulders of the OPEN SCIENCE community.”

-Check out our News & Events to follow the journey we are taking to achieve our mission and how we contribute to the OPEN community.
+Check out our News & Events to follow the journey we are taking to achieve our mission and how we contribute to the OPEN SCIENCE community.